 Wal-aks Keane Tait is the Artistic Director, and is a prominent figure in the Nisga’a Traditional scene, and co-founder of Radiating Ravens Apparel, he is a Traditional Weaver.
 Keane was born in Terrace, BC.
 His Nisga’a name is Wal-aks, coming from the House of Axdii Wil Luu-Gooda of the Git-Wilt’uuts’kwhl Aks Clan of the Raven / Frog tribe among the Nisga’a People; and currently resides in Vancouver / Ts’amiks.
 Keane Wal-aks is fluent in the Nisga’a language and takes pride in learning other languages.
 From childhood he has been taught the traditional values of his culture and oral history of his people by his mom, many aunts and uncles, but above all by his late grandmother, Addie Tait and his late grandfather Tom Tait.
 Keane is an accomplished Gwiis Maakskw (lit.
 Wearing White) weaver.
 He started out learning Salish Weaving from the Musqueam weaver Debra Sparrow, and Wal-aks is now an accomplished Northern Geometric/Raven's Tail (Gwiis Maakskw) Weaver.
 Twenty years of history has given Keane Tait a certain status as an innovator in the national cultural industry.
-Prior to him leading the Kwhlii Gibaygum Nisga’a Dance group, along with his mom they were the co-founders of the Gitlaxdax Nisga’a Cultural Dancers – Terrace Nisga’a Cultural Dancers, he was only 16 years of age when he started.
+Prior to them leading the Kwhlii Gibaygum Nisga’a Dance group, along with their mother they were the co-founders of the Gitlaxdax Nisga’a Cultural Dancers – Terrace Nisga’a Cultural Dancers, they were only 16 years of age when they started leading Singing & Dancing.

 The Kwhlii Gibaygum Nisga'a are a dynamic, high energetic group of performers who incorporate the stories, songs & dances of their W̓ahlingigat (Ancestors) into contemporary performances.
 Every dance member, can trace their ancestry to the Nisga’a, from Ksi-Lisims, the Nass River.
 The Kwhlii Gibaygum Nisga’a Dance group brings innovation and creativity to the table; we take our cultural and traditional roles very much to heart for our various performances whether for a conference or recreational audience.
 Many of our songs are from time before memory, some songs are new, we also have mask dances, and children’s songs that record a time in history.
 Kwhlii Gibaygum Nisga’a Dancers have facilitated and presented workshops and outreach activities on story, song and dance for K-12 schools, post-secondary institutions, and museums.

 Are you passionate about what we're doing?
 Are you of Nisga’a ancestry?
 Were you adopted into the Nisga’a nation?
 Are you currently married/espoused to a Nisga’a?
 Let us know!
-We are always looking for fellow Nisga’a & friends of Nisga’a to help us make our vision a reality.
+We are always looking for fellow Nisga’a & friends of Nisga’a to help us make our vision a reality through singing & dancing.
 We'll help you find a way to be involved in a way that suits you.
-We're excited to have you join our dance group family!
+We're excited to have you join our Cultural Dancing family!

 Each of our dance members can trace their ancestry to one of the four Nisg̱a’a communities: Ging̱olx, Lax̱g̱alts’ap, Gitwinksihlkw, Gitlax̱t’aamiks.
 These four communities are part of the Nisg̱a’a Nation, whose ancestral homelands have been on Ksi-Lisims (the Naas River) since time immemorial.
 The Naas Valley is located approximately 1500 km north by northwest of Vancouver, BC.